Website icon Xpert.Digital

-From Smart Homes to Smart Factories and Logistics: How IoT and IIoT connect the world
+From smart homes to smart factories and logistics: How IoT and IIoT are connecting the world

-Sensors and Networks: Insight into the Future of IoT and IIoT
+Sensors and networks: An insight into the future of IoT and IIoT

-The Internet of Things (IoT) and the Industrial Internet of Things (IIoT) are two closely related concepts based on connecting devices via the Internet.
-Both technologies use sensors, data and networks to make systems more efficient, but they differ fundamentally in their application areas, goals and technological requirements.
-While the IoT is primarily aimed at the end consumer and supports everyday applications such as smart homes or wearables, the IIoT focuses on industrial processes and the optimization of production processes.
+The Internet of Things (IoT) and the Industrial Internet of Things (IIoT) are two closely related concepts based on connecting devices via the internet.
+Both technologies utilize sensors, data, and networks to make systems more efficient, but they differ fundamentally in their application areas, goals, and technological requirements.
+While the IoT primarily targets the end user and supports everyday applications such as smart homes or wearables, the IIoT focuses on industrial processes and the optimization of production workflows.

-The term “Industrial Internet of Things” (IIoT) was largely coined by General Electric (GE).
-In 2012, GE introduced the term as part of an initiative aimed at advancing digitalization and connectivity in industrial processes.
-The main goal was to increase industrial efficiency and enable new business models through the use of connected machines, advanced sensors and data-based analysis.
-This development was part of the so-called fourth industrial revolution, also known as “Industry 4.0”, which is based on automation and digitalization of production processes.
+The term "Industrial Internet of Things" (IIoT) was largely coined by General Electric (GE).
+In 2012, GE introduced the term as part of an initiative aimed at advancing digitalization and networking in industrial processes.
+The main goal was to increase industrial efficiency and enable new business models through the use of networked machines, advanced sensors, and data-driven analytics.
+This development was part of the so-called fourth industrial revolution, also known as "Industry 4.0," which is based on the automation and digitalization of production processes.

-The IIoT builds on the general concept of IoT, but extends it specifically for industrial applications.
-It plays a key role in modern manufacturing, logistics, energy supply and other industries where increasing efficiency and reducing costs through the use of real-time data are crucial.
+The IIoT builds on the general concept of the IoT, but extends it specifically for industrial applications.
+It plays a key role in modern manufacturing, logistics, energy supply, and other industries where increasing efficiency and reducing costs through the use of real-time data are crucial.

 Differences between IoT and IIoT